waynodiablo/Oystercard/pills/retrospective_scrum_formats.md

 http://en.wikipedia.org/wiki/Scrum_(software_development)#End_meetings_.28Sprint_Review_and_Sprint_Retrospective.29

-Retrospectives should be time boxed (1 or 2 hours) and used to look back at the changes that were made, how they worked out, new problems that arise; a general looking back at what worked and what didn't work.
+Retrospectives should be time boxed (30mins, 1, 2 or 3 hours) and used to look back at the changes that were made, how they worked out, new problems that arise; a general looking back at what worked and what didn't work.
+Here are some alternate formats:

 * StartStopContinue - everyone writes down things they think should be started, stopped and continued, and these are all written up in a shared space, for subsequent discussion
 * LikeLoveLoathe - everyone writes down things they like, love and loathe, and these are all written up in a shared space, for subsequent discussion